 For men, look to get one cupped-hand size of carbs with MOST meals and at LEAST two cupped-hand size of veggies with EVERY meal.

-Again, don’t limit your carbs–choose whole veggies, fruits, legumes, and grains, and skip processed carbs like cereal, pasta, and sweets when possible.
+The takeaway: Don’t fear carbs.
+Instead, find what works for you and your body through trial and error.
+Choose whole veggies, fruits, legumes, and grains, and skip processed carbs like cereal, pasta, and sweets when possible.

 Fat is healthful, plain and simple.
 Much like carbohydrates, fats tend to get a bad rap even though they’ve been proven healthy time and time again.
 Dietary fats play a huge role in the manufacturing and balancing of hormones–and they also help build and maintain the cells in the brain and nervous system.